brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

-As you can see, that program fails:
+As you can see, that program fails as expected — `popcount<N>` deliberately uses 32-bit `__builtin_popcount` on 64-bit chunks and the generated tests catch it.

 ::: std
 ```